peter88213/yw2html/README.md

   `Project`          yWriter project file

 #### optional arguments:
-  `-h, --help`       show this help message and exit
+  `-h, --help`       show a help message and exit

   `-t template-dir`  template directory

   `-s suffix`        suffix to output file name

+  `--silent`         suppress error messages and the request to confirm overwriting

 If no template directory is set, templates are searched for in the yWriter project directory.